 The amount of time you should allocate to stakeholder relations management depends on the importance, size, difficulty and timing of your projects.

-When you decide to embark on stakeholder relations management you can draw up an action plan table showing each stakeholder and several factors that can be considered.
+After you calculate the importance of each stakeholder, you can embark on stakeholder relations management for a particular issue.
+This involves drawing up a table action in your action plan which shows each stakeholder and several factors that can be considered.

 For instance, for each stakeholder in the table you can outline:

 - their current attitude towards the issue, matter, or your organization

 - the desired attitude you are seeking from them